aibolem/RAMDanceToolkitwiki/How-to-setup-RAMDanceToolkit.md

 The Resources zip file found above contain XML files for recorded motion data.
 This application will start sending OSC message when you drag and drop XML files into the app screen.
 Hopefully it will be helpful in testing RAMDanceToolkit :)

+## Folder structure

+If you are a developer, you can modify the RAMDanceTookit source code found in `RAMDanceToolkit/apps/RAMDanceToolkit`.
+Please reference the RAM API Reference found on this wiki as well.

+The follow is a description of the folders found in the source code:

+### Addons

+This foler contains ofxAddons which are loaded from core libs.
+If you want to add other addons, we recommend adding it to `{OF_ROOT}/addons`.

+### Apps

+This foler contains RAMDanceToolkit and OpenNIOSC.
+You can use OpenNIOSC instead of MOTIONER or other sensors for a simple mocap test if you have a Microsoft Kinect.
+Open the .sln file for Windows VisualC++ or the .xcodeproj file for OS X XCode to edit and use.
+If you are using a newly downloaded version of openFrameworks, you need to open:

+`{OF_ROOT}/libs/openFrameworksCompiled/project/vs2010/openframeworksLib.sln`

+and build it using debug and release build settings before compiling RAM Dance Toolkit projects.

+### Examples

+This folder contains sample projects for understing the RAMDanceToolkit API.

+### Libs

+This folder contains the RAMDanceToolkit core library.

+### Resources

+This folder contains resources which are loaded for each application.
+You can use `ramToRecourcePath(...)` in your code to get the path to this folder.
+RAMDanceToolkit finds resources folder close to the application, and the closest one will be used as resource folder. you can put resources folder when you want to give the application you made for some other people.

 <hr>
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-sa/4.0/80x15.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">This Document</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://interlab.ycam.jp/projects/ram" property="cc:attributionName" rel="cc:attributionURL">YCAM InterLab, Yoshito Onishi, Satoru Higa, Motoi Shimizu, and Kyle McDonald</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.